chanshiyucx/blog/article/007-stagger-enter-animation.md

   - CSS/Animation
 ---

-Recently I was redesigning my blog, I added stagger enter animations to all pages.
+Recently I was redesigning my blog, I added stagger enter animations to all pages using Framer Motion.

-In Framer Motion, a stagger animation makes child elements animate one after another with a delay.
+A stagger animation makes child elements animate one after another with a delay.
 Instead of all animating at once, each element appears in sequence, creating a smooth, rhythmic effect.

 While looking for blog design inspiration, I noticed that [Paco Coursey](https://paco.me/) blog and the [Rosé Pine](https://rosepinetheme.com/) official website had much smoother stagger enter animations.
 So I dove into their source code to see how they implemented it.